What happens to recycling and waste after it's collected?

 Once your garden waste has been collected, our refuse vehicles take the accumulated material to local composting sites in Haynes and Toddington where it is raked into windrows for both air and heat treatment.

-This process gradually turns the material into a compost where it can then be used for agricultural purposes.
+This process gradually turns the material into a soil improver, which can then be used for agricultural purposes.

 Your glass bottles and jars are taken to a sorting facility where they are cleaned and crushed into small pieces called cullet.
 X-ray and laser technology is used to separate the cullet into clear, brown and green glass.